 (c) Further consideration of the matter or proposition that is the subject of a question of order is prohibited until the speaker decides the question of order and any appeal of that decision has been determined by the house.
 Consideration of any other matter or proposition is also prohibited while a question of order is pending, unless the question of order is temporarily withdrawn and the matter or proposition that is the subject of the question of order is postponed.
-Withdrawal of the question of order when the matter or proposition is again before the house.
+Withdrawal of the question of order does not prevent any member from raising that question of order when the matter or proposition is again before the house.